Theophite/ya-Sattra/00 Index - Project Navigation.md

 The project knowledge contains two types of documents: this comprehensive Index providing summary information across all topics, and standalone documents offering detailed treatments of specific subjects.
 The Index is organized into eight major domains.
 Most writing produced in this project will be added to the RAG system, which creates obligations around consistency, retrievability, and avoiding redundancy.

-**If you need to name a character,** consult the naming conventions document for their culture: Imperial Naming Conventions, Akama Naming Conventions, or Ganati Naming Conventions.
-The master Naming Conventions document provides quick cross-reference when working across multiple cultures.
+**If you need to name a character,** consult the name generator for their culture: Name Generator - Imperial, Name Generator - Akama, or Name Generator - Ganati.

-**If you need to describe a place,** consult Aesthetics for materials, colors, and sensory details.
+**If you need to describe a place,** consult Guide - Visual Design and Architecture for materials, colors, and sensory details.
 Then consult the specific location document if one exists.

-**If you need to write dialogue,** consult The Imperial Language for register differences, authentication constraints, and what cannot be said in formal speech.
+**If you need to write dialogue,** consult Language - Imperial Grammar and Registers for register differences, authentication constraints, and what cannot be said in formal speech.

-**If you need to understand a caste,** consult Castes of Mankind for type specimens showing typical members.
-For specific castes with dedicated documents, consult those for deeper detail.
+**If you need to understand a caste,** consult Caste - Type Specimens Catalog for examples showing typical members.
+For specific castes with dedicated documents (Sewer-Fishers, Technical Castes), consult those for deeper detail.

-**If you need to write an in-universe document,** consult In-Universe Documents for templates and examples of circumlocution, then The Imperial Language for grammatical constraints.
+**If you need to write an in-universe document,** consult Templates - In-Universe Documents for examples of circumlocution, then Language - Imperial Grammar and Registers for grammatical constraints.

-**If you need to create a new institution,** consult the relevant Bureau document first to understand jurisdictional boundaries, then The Satara, the Bureaux, and Imperial Government for how institutions relate to each other.
+**If you need to create a new institution,** consult the relevant Bureau document first to understand jurisdictional boundaries, then Government - Satara and Bureaus for how institutions relate to each other.

-**If you need to write fiction,** consult Writing Stories in the Post-Interdict Empire for style guidance and Stories from the Empire for tone and voice models.
+**If you need to write fiction,** consult Guide - Writing Stories for style guidance and Examples - Story Vignettes for tone and voice models.

-**If you need to understand how something works economically,** consult The Economy for trade and currency, The Aureate System for patents, or the relevant location document for local economic conditions.
+**If you need to understand how something works economically,** consult System - Economy and Currency for trade and currency, System - Aureate Patents and Aristocracy for patents, or the relevant location document for local economic conditions.

-**If you need to introduce religious elements,** consult The Oracle Cult for theology and practice.
-For ya-Tsatsa specifically, consult Ya-Tsatsa: Comprehensive Reference.
-For ya-Don's industrial religion, consult Ya-Don: Comprehensive Reference.
+**If you need to introduce religious elements,** consult Religion - Oracle Cult for theology and practice.
+For ya-Tsatsa specifically, consult City - Ya-Tsatsa (Oracle Cult Center).
+For ya-Don's industrial religion, consult City - Ya-Don (Industrial Center).

-**If you need to write about the Emperor or First Whorl,** consult The Emperor for the nature of Imperial authority and missives, The First Whorl for temporal mechanics and daily life, and Household es-Tariq for how communication works across millennia.
+**If you need to write about the Emperor or First Whorl,** consult Mysteries - The Emperor and the Singularity for what the Emperor actually is (missives, vel-kerith, phenomenology), Government - Satara and Bureaus for the Emperor's constitutional role, Ya-Sattra - Inner City Arcology for temporal mechanics and occultant experience, and Guide - Writing Inner City for tone and style guidance.

 ---